celery/celery/docs/internals/deprecation.rst

 - ``delivery_mode``
 - ``priority``

-is deprecated and must be set by :setting:`CELERY_ROUTES` instead.
+is deprecated and must be set by :setting:`task_routes` instead.

 :mod:`celery.result`
 --------------------